-Last semester I took a class called Philosophy for Theology.
-My art scholarship has been becoming more philosophical as I work on Aesthetics and I felt a I needed more philosophical grounding.
+During my Ph.D. coursework, I took a class called Philosophy for Theology.
+My art scholarship was becoming more philosophical as I worked on Aesthetics and I felt I needed more philosophical grounding.
 So, this course was a good survey of issues that are relevant to my areas of concern.
-For our final rather than writing a long research paper we actually wrote four smaller essays to demonstrate our understanding and how it applies to our own projects.
-These are not works that I will ever publish so I thought I would turn them into blog posts.
-Some of them are dense.
-Some less so.
-Either way, I hope you enjoy.
+For our final rather than writing a long research paper we actually wrote four smaller essays to demonstrate our understanding and how these issues apply to our own projects.
+These are not works that I will ever publish, so I thought I would turn them into blog posts.
+Some of them are dense, some less so.
+Either way, I hope you enjoy them.

 The Difference in Modern and Pre-modern Cosmological and Anthropological Presuppositions

 We tend to assume that all people at all times are as we are.
 Certainly, there is some truth to that.
 Humans from two thousand years ago share the same basic human nature with humans today.
 It is, in part, this shared nature that makes biblical texts from thousands of years ago relevant to humanity today.
 However, it is also true that we are influenced not just by our nature but by our culture.
 Part of what makes culture is the base assumptions that it brings to the table.
 These presuppositions are often so ingrained in the culture that they are accepted by those within the culture without a question.
 These presuppositions create filters through which members of the culture see the world and they affect both the questions asked and the answers arrived at by a culture.
 For the purposes of this paper, I will be comparing the cosmological and anthropological assumptions of pre-modernity as opposed to those of modernity.
 In essence, I will consider how both view the nature of humanity in relation to the nature of the universe.